ethanchung936/ethanchung936/README.md

 - I'm currently working on **Completing my Bachelor of Computer Science at the University of Alberta**

-- I’m currently learning **Android development using Java as well as search algorithms**
+- I’m currently learning **cybersecurity, networking, and improving my web dev skills**

 - Reach me at **ethanchung936@gmail.com**

-- I developed [industrytraining.ca](https://www.industrytraining.ca) last summer for my internship and was the sole developer on the project
+- I was the sole developer of [industrytraining.ca](https://www.industrytraining.ca) over the summer of 2023

 - Below you will find a collection of my personal and school projects